bluekitchen/btstack/doc/manual/docs-template/how_to.md

 On POSIX ports, persistent link key storage is typically provided by `platform/posix/btstack_link_key_db_fs.c`.
 On embedded targets, link keys are commonly stored in TLV-backed flash storage.

+For CTKD, persistence on both sides matters:

+- the Classic link key database must be available to retain derived BR/EDR keys
+- the LE device database must be available to retain derived LE keys

+If one side is not persisted, the corresponding CTKD-derived trust relationship will be lost after reset even if the other side is still stored.

 ## GATT over Classic Bluetooth Security Setup in Examples {#sec:gattOverClassicSecurityExamples}

 When `ENABLE_GATT_OVER_CLASSIC` is enabled, BTstack can expose the same GATT database over BR/EDR and LE at the same time.